 5. Do you cover all Major Paid Search / Social platforms?

 Invalid clicks occur across all major paid search and paid social channels.
-Some platforms like Google and Facebook put serious efforts into combating click fraud and are doing a superb job, yet invalid clicks still occur at rate which is causing advertisers material damage.
+Some platforms like Google and Facebook put serious efforts into combating click fraud and are doing a superb job, yet invalid clicks still occur at a rate that is causing advertisers material damage.
 Typically, Click Fraud Prevention vendors only cover Google ads, which might be fine for a small business advertiser who only runs on Google Search.
-But, if you’re running campaigns on other channels like Facebook, Instagram, Twitter, LinkedIn, Snap, Yahoo, Bing, Pinterest and more, then you’ll remain exposed.
+But, if you’re running campaigns on other channels like Facebook, Instagram, Twitter, LinkedIn, Snap, Yahoo, Bing, Pinterest, and more, then you’ll remain exposed.
 It makes no sense to work with a company that doesn’t cover you on all of your PPC buying channels, which is why you work with companies like CHEQ which cover all major PPC platforms.